vikashoo7/Question/linux.md

     What is the difference between in rhel6 and rhel7 in terms of user creating?
     How to create a user with specific uid?
-    How to set the umask for a specific user?
+    How to set the umask for a specific user? what is suid , guid, sticky bit?
+    What is the difference between 'su usernane’ and 'su - usernane’ What is sticky bit?
+If I have given 777 permission on sticky bit then the other user will delete or edit the file?